 Ships Wheel: Christmas Tree Shops | Mobile: My dad made it

 We are in the process of making one of my favorite spaces in the house a little more feminine.
 The room is lavender, white and gray... with a big pop of color from the pillow you see below.
 Above the crib I framed portions of my favorite children's story, Miss Rumphius.
 I have plans to reupholster the chair in the blue you see in the pillow below.

 MASTER BEDROOM BEFORE

 Picture a linoleum floor in yellow.
 Yellow walls.
 Yellow trim.
-And then picture all of it incredible dirty.
+And then picture all of it incredibly dirty.
 This photo sort of does it justice.

 MASTER BEDROOM IN PROGRESS

 We still need to finish boxing in the beams on the ceiling, add built-ins to the closet and design nightstands but the room now is a far cry from what it used to be thanks to completely new drywall, paint, decor, windows and flooring... not to mention utilizing the under the eves area and making them into two closets that are incredibly useful now!

 Bed frame: made by AJ and myself here